JuanLoaiza007/fastapit-react-url-shortener/README.md

   - Body: `{ "long_url": "..." }`

 - `GET /{short_code}`

-  - Performs the `HTTP 307` redirect to the long URL.
+  - Performs the `HTTP 307` redirect to the long URL and tracks the visit.

+- `GET /stats/weekly`
+  - Returns weekly usage statistics for all URLs (Monday to Sunday).
+  - Response: Array of objects with `short_code` and `weekly_data` (dict of date: count).